aditya03lal/biometric-attendance-system/README.md

-# Embedded Biometric Attendance System
+# Biometric Attendance System

-E.B.A.S. is a facial-recognition based attendance management system developed using Raspberry Pi, Python, and MySQL, featuring a user-friendly Tkinter interface.
+B.A.S. is a facial-recognition based attendance management system developed using Raspberry Pi, Python, and MySQL, featuring a user-friendly Tkinter interface.

 ## Features